-Templates of two open-ended assessment tools are available as separate electronic files on the Study Implementation Materials section of the MTN-027 webpage.
+Templates of two assessment tools (open-ended, and multiple choice) are available as separate electronic files on the Study Implementation Materials section of the MTN-028 webpage.
 Sites may use the tools as provided or may choose to adapt for their local use.